Breakdown of the static dielectric screening approximation of Coulomb interactions in atomically thin semiconductors

 \subsection{Effect of the dielectric screening on the optical spectrum of monolayer TMDs}

 Figure~\ref{fig:config}a shows the schematic of an exciton in an atomically thin semiconductor embedded in environments with two different effective static dielectric constants $\varepsilon (\omega = 0)$ and $\varepsilon' (0)$, where $\varepsilon (0)<\varepsilon' (0)$.
 Exciton states manifest as discrete optical resonances below the renormalized free-particle bandgap energy as shown in Fig.~\ref{fig:config}b for the exciton ground state.
-The dielectric environment affects the exciton resonance energy through changes to both its binding energy and self-energy, the latter being a bandgap renormalization (BGR) effect.
+The dielectric environment affects the exciton resonance energy through changes to both its binding energy and its self-energy (the energy accounting for all interactions), the latter being a bandgap renormalization (BGR) effect of the bound electron-hole pair.
 For increasing effective dielectric constants, the quasiparticle self-energy reduces, inducing a \textit{redshift} of the exciton resonance.
 At the same time, the exciton binding energy also decreases, thereby inducing a \textit{blueshift} of the exciton resonance.
-The two effects are of the same order of magnitude in TMDs (up to $\sim$hundreds of meV), almost cancelling each other \cite{ugeda_giant_2014, raja_coulomb_2017}.

-In the static approximation, the former is expected to be always slightly stronger than the latter by up to a few tens of meV \cite{scharf_dynamical_2019, cho_environmentally_2018}.
-When calculating the BGR, the Coulomb potential $\Delta V(r)$ is evaluated at a distance $r\rightarrow 0$, whereas the binding energy is evaluated at a finite distance.
+Scanning tunneling spectroscopy experiments, which measure the free-particle bandgap, and optical absorption, revealed the two effects to be of the same order of magnitude in TMDs (up to $\sim$hundreds of meV), almost cancelling each other \cite{ugeda_giant_2014, raja_coulomb_2017}.
+However, in the static approximation, the former is expected to be always slightly stronger than the latter by up to a few tens of meV \cite{scharf_dynamical_2019, cho_environmentally_2018}.
+In fact, when calculating the BGR, the Coulomb potential $\Delta V(r)$ is evaluated at a distance $r\rightarrow 0$, whereas the binding energy is evaluated at a finite distance.
 Since the difference between the Coulomb potentials in two dielectric environments is greatest at $r = 0$, the net effect should always be a redshift of the exciton resonance with increasing static dielectric constant \cite{scharf_dynamical_2019, cho_environmentally_2018}.
 Importantly, this picture also implies that static screening alone does not allow to independently tune binding energy and self-energy.
 To date, applications using dielectric engineering to control quasiparticles and their interactions, as well as to design devices, have rested on this understanding.